The Vermont Statutes Online

 (A) Purpose; establishment.
 To encourage the economic and environmental benefits of renewable energy, this subdivision establishes, for the RES, minimum total amounts of renewable energy within the supply portfolio of each retail electricity provider.
 To satisfy this requirement, a provider may use renewable energy with environmental attributes attached or any class of tradeable renewable energy credits generated by any renewable energy plant whose energy is capable of delivery in New England.

 (B) Required amounts.
-The amounts of total renewable energy required by this subsection shall be 55 percent of each retail electricity provider’s annual retail electric sales during the year beginning on January 1, 2017, increasing by an additional four percent each third January 1 thereafter, until reaching 75 percent on and after January 1, 2032.
+The amounts of total renewable energy required by this subsection (a) shall be 63 percent of each retail electricity provider’s annual load during the year beginning on January 1, 2025, increasing by at least an additional four percent each third January 1 thereafter until reaching 100 percent:

 (C) Relationship to other categories.
-Distributed renewable generation used to meet the requirements of subdivision (2) of this subsection (a) shall also count toward the requirements of this subdivision.
-However, an energy transformation project under subdivision (3) of this subsection shall not count toward the requirements of this subdivision.
+Distributed renewable generation used to meet the requirements of subdivision (2) of this subsection (a), new renewable energy under subdivision (4) of this subsection (a), and load growth renewable generation under subdivision (5) of this subsection (a) shall also count toward the requirements of this subdivision.
+However, an energy transformation project under subdivision (3) of this subsection (a) shall not count toward the requirements of this subdivision.

 (i) the terms or conditions of an environmental permit or certification necessitate a reduction in the electrical energy generated by an in-state hydroelectric facility that the provider owns and that this reduction will require the provider to purchase other renewable energy with environmental attributes attached or tradeable renewable energy credits in order to meet this required amount; and